 In December 2006, we entered into a co-development and collaboration agreement with GSK, pursuant to which GSK obtained exclusive, worldwide rights to develop and commercialize of atumumab.
 This agreement was subsequently amended in 2010.
 In 2015, GSK transferred the of atumumab collaboration for oncology and autoimmune diseases to Novartis.
-Novartis is now responsible for the development and commercialization of of atumumab in all potential indications.
+Novartis is now responsible for the development and commercialization of ofatumumab in all potential indications.
 Novartis is fully responsible for all costs associated with developing and commercializing of atumumab.
-Under the current agreement with Novartis, we are entitled to royalties of 20% of worldwide net sales of of atumumab for the treatment of cancer, and low double-digit royalties of worldwide net sales of of atumumab for non-cancer treatments, as well as certain potential regulatory and sales milestones, of which only certain sales milestones remain.
-The royalties are on a country-by-country basis subject to reduction in a specified amount based on the market share of competing products or a joint committee determination that a license of intellectual property owned by a third party is necessary for commercialization.
+Under the current agreement with Novartis, we are entitled to royalties of 20% of worldwide net sales of ofatumumab for intravenous treatments and 10% of worldwide net sales of ofatumumab for nonintravenous treatments, as well as certain potential regulatory and sales milestones, of which only certain sales milestones remain.
+Ofatumumab is approved and marketed under the name Arzerra for the treatment of certain CLL cancer indications, where of atumumab is being administered intravenously.
+In addition, Novartis is currently investigating a subQ formulation of ofatumumab for the treatment of RMS.
+We therefore believe that the split between intravenous and nonintravenous administration of ofatumumab will, in practice, align with the split between cancer and non-cancer treatments, and we therefore generally refer to the higher royalty rate as being applicable to cancer treatments and the lower royalty rate as being applicable to non-cancer treatments.
+The royalties are on a countryby-country basis subject to reduction in a specified amount based on the market share of competing products or a joint committee determination that a license of intellectual property owned by a third party is necessary for commercialization.
 Novartis can terminate the agreement in its entirety or on a country-by-country basis at any time on 9 months' prior written notice.
-In January 2018, due to significant competition in the CLL treatment space and low and decreasing global demand for Arzerra, Novartis announced that it intends to transition the commercial availability of Arzerra to limited availability through managed access programs or alternative solutions for the treatment of approved CLL indications in non-U.S. markets where applicable and allowed by local regulations, but will continue to market Arzerra for approved CLL indications in the United States and Japan.
-We recorded a one-time payment of \$50.0 million from Novartis as payment for lost potential milestones and royalties.
+In January 2018, due to low and decreasing global demand for Arzerra primarily related to increased competition from new entrants to the CLL treatment space, Novartis announced that it intends to transition the commercial availability of Arzerra to limited availability through managed access programs or alternative solutions for the treatment of approved CLL indications in non-U.S. markets where applicable and allowed by local regulations.
+In 2019, marketing authorizations for Arzerra were withdrawn in the European Union and certain other territories.
+We expect Arzerra to remain commercially available for approved CLL indications in the United States and Japan.
+We recorded a one-time payment of \$50.0 million from Novartis in 2018 as payment for lost potential milestones and royalties.